jmas/bauhaus-avatar-generator/README.md

 - `input` (string): The input string to generate the avatar from.
 Can be any string (email, username, ID, etc.)
 - `size` (number, optional): The size of the generated avatar in pixels.
 Defaults to 512.
+- `customPalette` (string[], optional): Custom color palette as an array of hex color strings.
+If not provided, uses the default Bauhaus-inspired palette.

 **Returns:**